QInfer/python-qinfer/doc/source/guide/tomography.rst

 Recall this is this representation of of a qubit in the Pauli basis defined above.
 Quantum states are in general high dimensional objects which makes visualizing distributions of them challenging.
 The only 2-dimensional example is that of a rebit, which is usually defined as a qubit in the Pauli (or Bloch) representation with one of the Pauli expectations constrained to zero (usually :math:`\operatorname{Tr}(\rho \sigma_y)=0`).

 Here we create a distribution of rebits accord to the Ginibre ensemble and use :func:`plot_rebit_prior` to depict this distribution through (by default) 2000 random samples.
-While discussing models below, we will see how to depict the particles of an :class:`SMCUpdater` directly.
+While discussing models below, we will see how to depict the particles of an :class:`~qinfer.SMCUpdater` directly.

 .. plot::